When it comes to staying ahead of the game, most startups, marketers, and SaaS companies find they need to be more agile.

 With Kanban boarding, you can easily visualize your project priorities.
 And creating interactive timelines for every element of the project cycle is a breeze with Gantt chart roadmaps.

 But where airfocus really shines as an agile project management software is prioritization.
-Creating visual representations of your priorities is a key part of the airfocus software, and the platform is constantly learning from your past projects to automatically predict your most pressing priorities — freeing you up to concentrate on other things.
+Creating visual representations of your priorities is a key part of the airfocus software.
+The platform is constantly learning from your past projects to automatically predict your most pressing priorities — freeing you up to concentrate on other things.

 airfocus combines the best elements of standard agile software with some genuinely cutting edge innovations — making it one of the best agile project management tools around.

-The most popular package is the Team, at $49 per month.
-The Team package includes five users and adds in key integrations with Trello, Asana, Zapier, and Jira, as well as roadmap timelines and the Priority Poker functionality.
+The most popular package is the Pro, at $79 per month.
+The Pro package includes 20 contributors and adds in key integrations with Trello, Asana, MS Planner, GitHub, Zapier, and Jira, as well as roadmap timelines and the Priority Poker functionality.

-Larger organizations can go for the Pro package at $89 per month, or opt for a custom Enterprise package which offers enhanced security and support.
+Larger organizations can opt for a custom Enterprise package that offers enhanced security and support.

 airfocus offers a 14-day free trial package to get you started, with no commitment required.

 airfocus comes with built-in templates that allow project managers to instantly prioritize using templates like the agile roadmap template.

 The platform’s built-in prioritization algorithm automates your priorities, so you know which tasks are the most valuable to take on.